moutend/moutend.github.io/products/SwiftEyes/en/privacy-policy.md

 ---
 ## Summary

-💡 This document is reference information translated by ChatGPT O1.
+💡 This document is reference information translated by ChatGPT.
 [The original version is in Japanese](https://moutend.github.io/products/SwiftEyes/ja/privacy-policy.html).

 Yoshiyuki Koyanagi has established the following Personal Information Protection Policy, and by constructing a framework for personal information protection along with a steadfast commitment to its importance, he promotes the safeguarding of personal information.